-In the modules that follow this one we will discuss associative and observational learning.
+In the modules that follow this one, we will discuss associative and observational learning.
 Before we do that, we need to address the fact that some types of behavior are innate.
-To that end we will discuss elicited behaviors.
+To that end, we will discuss elicited behaviors.
 These include reflexes and modal action patterns.
-We will then move to a discussion of two types of nonassociative learning - habituation and sensitization - and provided evidence for their adaptive advantage.
+We will then move to a discussion of two types of non-associative learning - habituation and sensitization - and provide evidence for their adaptive advantage.

 - 3.1.
 Elicited Behaviors Defined

 - 3.2.
 Reflexes

 - 3.3.
 Modal Action Patterns

 - 3.4.
-Nonassociative Learning
+Non-associative Learning

-- Explain what elicited behaviors are. - Describe reflexes as a type of elicited behavior. - Describe modal action patterns as a type of elicited behavior. - Differentiate the two types of nonassociative learning.
+- Explain what elicited behaviors are. - Describe reflexes as a type of elicited behavior. - Describe modal action patterns as a type of elicited behavior. - Differentiate the two types of non-associative learning.

 3.1.
-ELICITED BEHAVIORS DEFINED
+Elicited Behaviors Defined

-Define elicited behaviors.
+• Define elicited behaviors.